Ve-Jo/eleazar/README.md

 - [eleazar-activities](https://github.com/Ve-Jo/eleazar-activities) - Voice activity repo
 - [eleazar-hub](https://github.com/Ve-Jo/eleazar-hub) - Eleazar's hub module (where i migrate all main things for future scaling)

-## Development Notes
+## Development Notes!!!

-> **Note:** Most of this code has been AI-generated without specific plans or progression checking, so many things may look "messy" or overcomplicated and could be simplified significantly.
+> Most of this code has been AI-generated without specific plans or progression checking, so many things may look "messy" or overcomplicated and could be simplified significantly.

-## Project Status
+>

-I'm tired of working on this project alone until its release state, so I'm stepping away from making Discord bots and planning to work on something else.
+> I'm tired of working on this project alone until its release state, so I'm stepping away from making Discord bots and planning to work on something else.
 That means that currently this project is not in his final releasable state, so it can break and look broken.
+>

-I'm making this project public in case someone on the internet finds it helpful.
+> I'm making this project public in case someone on the internet finds it helpful.
 Maybe together we could potentially finish this amazing project.
 I just need someones help to make this project to its end...
+>

-My contants are in the bottom of this README
+> My contacts are in the bottom of this README

 ## Setup Options